Log onto our You Tube channel (Lexington Baptist Church Oglethorpe) to view services.

 Included with the 1890’s renovation was the addition of an inside baptistery, located beneath a removable floor in the pulpit area.
 Prior to this time, baptisms were known to have taken place near Shaking Rock Park (possibly Troublesome Creek) located somewhere in the vicinity of the church.

-In the 1920’s, portions of the balcony and space below the balcony were partitioned off for use as Sunday School space.
+In the 1920’s, portions of the balcony and space below the balcony were partitioned off for use as Sunday School classrooms.

-In the 1990’s, a major renovation took pace in the sanctuary.
+In the 1990’s, a major renovation took pace in the Sanctuary.
 New side entry halls were added either side of the pulpit, and a new baptistery was added to the east of the pulpit.
-New lighting was installed and other updates were made to the sanctuary.
-The choir loft was expanded along with the pulpit platform.
+New lighting was installed, along with other updates.
+The choir loft was expanded along with the platform.
 These renovations were dedicated in 1996.

 Through the years other renovations have included the addition of a porch, acoustical ceiling tiles, updates in lighting and sound, and the installation of central heating and air conditioning.
 The original pews and pulpit furniture have been replaced and carpet added to the aisles.

 The early belfry and spire were removed and replaced by a fiberglass spire.
-The old belfry was fondly remembered as being the home for many years of an owl family and less fondly remembered for housing bats.
+The old belfry was fondly remembered as being the home for many years of a family of owls, and less fondly remembered for housing bats.

 Educational, Fellowship, and Administrative Space